1992 Los Angeles riots: Aftermath

 About 2,300 Korean-owned stores in southern California were looted or burned, making up 45 percent of all damages caused by the riot.
 According to the Asian and Pacific American Counseling and Prevention Center, 730 Koreans were treated for post-traumatic stress disorder, which included insomnia and a sense of helplessness and muscle pain.
 In reaction, many Korean Americans worked to create political and social empowerment.

-As a result of the L.A. riots, Korean Americans formed activist organizations such as the Association of Korean American Victims.
+As a result of the LA riots, Korean Americans formed activist organizations such as the Association of Korean American Victims.
 They built collaborative links with other ethnic groups through groups like the Korean American Coalition.
-A week after the riots, in the largest Asian-American protest ever held in a city, about 30,000 mostly-Korean and Korean American marchers walked the streets of L.A.
-Koreatown, calling for peace and denouncing violence.
+A week after the riots, in the largest Asian American protest ever held in a city, about 30,000 mostly-Korean and Korean American marchers walked the streets of LA Koreatown, calling for peace and denouncing violence.
 This cultural movement was devoted to the protection of Koreans' political rights, ethnic heritage, and political representation.
 New leaders arose within the community, and second-generation children spoke on behalf of the community.
 Korean Americans began to have different occupation goals, from store-owners to political leaders.
 Korean Americans worked to gain governmental aid to rebuild their damaged neighborhoods.
 Countless community and advocacy groups have been established to further fuel Korean political representation and understanding.

 Edward Taehan Chang, a professor of ethnic studies and founding director of the Young Oak Kim Center for Korean American Studies at the University of California, Riverside, has identified the LA riots as a turning point for the development of a Korean American identity separate from that of Korean immigrants and that was more politically active.
 "What was an immigrant Korean identity began to shift.
 The Korean American identity was born ...
 They learned a valuable lesson that we have to become much more engaged and politically involved and that political empowerment is very much part of the Korean American future."

 According to Edward Park, the 1992 violence stimulated a new wave of political activism among Korean Americans, but it also split them into two camps.
 The liberals sought to unite with other minorities in Los Angeles to fight against racial oppression and scapegoating.
 The conservatives emphasized law and order and generally favored the economic and social policies of the Republican Party.
 The conservatives tended to emphasize the differences between Koreans and other minorities, specifically African Americans.